 Meat Pasty Appetizer Recipe

-Traditionally, the pasty originated in Cornwall and was eaten by tin miners for lunch.
-They were a meal in themselves.
-For our book club party, I made them into appetizers.
-The meat should be put into the pastry uncooked, but since I had to brown meat for the cottage pie tart, I cooked all the meat at once.
+The pasty originated in Cornwall, and traditionally, was eaten by tin miners for lunch.
+They were a meal in themselves, but for our book club party, I made them into appetizers.

 Inspired by The Forgotten Garden